brendonky18/377-lab-buffer-caching/README.md

 This means that when runing the benchmarks, your test file must be larger than 15.6kB.

-In order to benchmark an average case and worst case scenario, you will read and print the contents of a file in random order, and in sequential order, byte-by-byte.
+In order to benchmark an average case and worst case scenario, you will read and print the contents of a file byte-by-byte, in random order and in sequential order.

 #### Sequential Access
 In the sequential read, you will have to read the entirety of your file twice, once to ensure we are not using a cold cache and a second time to perform the benchmark.